Ultimate Guide to Avoiding Home Selling Mistakes

 Who likes surprises?
 Unless it’s a surprise birthday party and even then, plenty of us don’t like birthday surprises, so you certainly aren’t going to like surprises when selling a home.

-Knowing what to expect during the entire home selling process is priceless in maintaining your sanity.
+Knowing what to expect during the entire home selling process is priceless when it comes to maintaining your sanity.
 You should be well aware of the home selling process so you can anticipate as you go along.
 Surprises are often unsettling and are best to be avoided.
-Your Real Estate Agent needs to advise you of this process.
+Your Real Estate Agent needs to advise you of this process AND be available and willing to answer your questions as they come up.

 Making the necessary preparations that include such things as cleaning, de-cluttering, repairs and staging.